Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to deploy a privileged access management solution that meets the following requirements:

-- Enforces time limits on the use of privileged access
+- <mark>Enforces time limits on the use of privileged access</mark>
 - Requires approval to activate privileged access
 - Minimizes costs